Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

 A surface in $\p^5$ of degree 9, sectional genus 2 and with five nodes of the type constructed above will be denoted by $S_{42}$.
 Since the cubic rational normal scrolls in $\p^4$ depend on 18 parameters, we deduce that the cubic rational normal scrolls in $\p^5$ depend on 23 parameters.
 Each rational normal scroll in $\p^5$ determines a map $\beta$ and hence a plane $P\subset V\subset\p^8$.
-The projection from $P$ of the 25 dimensional family of surfaces of degree 9 and genus 2 contained in $V$ gives a 25 dimensional family of $S_{42}$.
+The projection from $P$ of the 25 dimensional family of surfaces of degree 9 and sectional genus 2 contained in $V$ gives a 25 dimensional family of $S_{42}$.
 By varying the scroll we deduce that the surfaces $S_{42}\subset\p^5$ describe a family of dimension at least 48=23+25.

-The irreducible component $\mathcal S_{42}$ of the Hilbert scheme containing the surfaces $S_{42}\subset\p^5$ has dimension 48, it is generically smooth and its general element is of the kind described above.
-Indeed, one can verify that $\h^0(N_{S_{42}/\p^5})=48$ for a general $[S_{42}]$ as above.
-Therefore $\mathcal S_{42}$ is generically smooth of dimension 48 and the $S_{42}$'s are the general elements of this irreducible component of the Hilbert scheme.
-We can conclude that a general $[S_{42}]\in\mathcal S_{42}$ is contained in a smooth cubic hypersurface $X\subset\p^5$ since we have verified this via Macaulay2 in a general example.
+Since we have verified in a specific example of surface $S_{42}\subset\p^5$ that $\h^0(N_{S_{42}/\p^5})=48$, we can deduce that $\h^0(N_{S_{42}/\p^5})=48$ for a general $S_{42}\subset\p^5$ as above.
+Since we previously proved that these surfaces depend on at least 48 parameters, we conclude that there exists a unique irreducible component $\mathcal S_{42}$ of the corresponding Hilbert scheme containing the surfaces $S_{42}\subset\p^5$, which is generically smooth of dimension $\dim(\mathcal S_{42})=48$ and such that the general element of $\mathcal S_{42}$ is of the kind described above. \end{proof}